McDowell County Public Library

 Books, songs, felt board stories, action rhymes, and fun for preschool-aged children.

-Movement Storytime with Jordan Laney Monday, February 3 at 10:30AM
+Movement Storytime with Jordan Laney, Monday, April 7 at 10:30AM

 Join us on the first Monday of each month for Preschool Movement Storytime.
 Come enjoy stories along with Yoga for toddlers.